How to Build Backlinks and Authority for Your Website

 - Niche forums with blog space

 Google watches small signals.
 Use the same logo, tagline, ABN, address and phone across all profiles, directories and press kits.
-Consistency avoids duplicate confusion and builds brand strength.

-Dead social pages look untrusted.
-Use tools such as Loomly, Buffer or Hootsuite to schedule posts.
+Dead social pages look abandoned.
+Use tools like Loomly, Buffer or Hootsuite to schedule posts.
 Tailor each message to the platform.
-Mix behind-the-scenes photos, customer stories, quick tips and links back to fresh blog posts.

 Reddit, Whirlpool and niche Slack groups hold active discussions.
 Search for threads that match your field.
 Add real solutions.
-Drop a link to a detailed guide on your site only when it aids the reader.
-Over time, power users will begin to cite your posts without prompting.
+Drop a link to a detailed guide on your site only when it genuinely helps the reader.

 People ignore corporate buzzwords.
 Write how you speak.
 Short sentences.
 Clear claims.
 A touch of humour if it fits your brand.
-Readers remember distinct style and share it.
-Shared content attracts natural backlinks you never ask for.

 Use free Google Search Console to watch which pages gain links and impressions.
 Pair it with Google Analytics to see referral traffic.